Skip Navigation

 Important: Occupational Health

-You’ll be allocated an Occupational Health appointment at the clinic being held at our Ormskirk campus.
-The clinics will be held within the first weeks of you starting the course (dates are yet to be finalised).
+You’ll be allocated an Occupational Health (OH) appointment at the clinic being held at our Ormskirk campus.
+The clinics will be held within the first weeks of when you start the course (dates are yet to be finalised).

 So, to make sure this goes as smoothly as possible, you’ll need to provide details of your immunisation record to the OH Team when you complete the questionnaire.